 |Key Stage 2 (Years 3-6)||8.45am - 12.00pm||1.00pm - 3.20pm|

 Presently on offer are a choice of hot, home made lunches, various salads, and a choice of puddings (please see the link below).
 The children order their meals in advance to ensure they receive the meal of their choice.
 Alternatively children can eat packed lunches from home.
 We do ask, for administrative reasons, that you inform us in writing at least a week in advance, if you decide to change from one form of lunch to another.
 Sweets are not allowed in school; crisps and chocolate biscuit bars may only be eaten as part of a packed lunch.
-We do operate a NO NUTS policy and nuts are not allowed to be brought in.
+We do operate a NO NUTS policy and nuts are not allowed to be brought in as we have a number of children who have severe nut allergies.

 Please note: all meals must be paid in advance.
 If payment is made more than one week in arrears school dinners will be suspended until your account is brought up to date.